cntools/cnfa/README.md

 ### Building .DLL and .SO files
 If you would like to use CNFA in a project where using a DLL or SO file is more practical, you can easily build those files.
-The below steps assume you are using the Clang compiler.
-(TCC and others should work fine as well, just have not been tested)
+The below steps are for the Clang & GGC compilers, but others like TCC should work fine as well, just have not been tested.

 NOTE: In order for functions to be exported, you'll need to make sure `-DBUILD_DLL` is specified!